brandcom/silverstripe-starter/readme.md

 # silverstripe docker starter

 Simplify the installation of a Silverstripe Dev Environment.

-It is based on the [silverstripe/installer](https://github.com/silverstripe/silverstripe-installer) and includes a `docker-compose.yml`-File, that spawns a webserver and a database to run Silverstripe.
-It also includes Webpack to compile scss/js and to autoreload the browser when you change anything.
+The silverstripe docker starter is based on the [silverstripe/installer](https://github.com/silverstripe/silverstripe-installer) and comes with a Docker Config to quickly setup everything you need to start coding.

 ## Disclaimer